'Hotel Rwanda' film hero Paul Rusesabagina arrested - Local News 8

 Rusesabagina, 66, is accused of being the “founder, leader and sponsor of violent, armed, extremist terror outfits,” the agency said.

-Rusesabagina gained prominence during the 1994 Rwandan genocide for saving the lives of hundreds people.
+Trésor Rusesabagina said the accusations against his father are “patently false” and asked US authorities to intervene.

+“Having a thought is a crime in some places, being your own man is a crime in some places, my father is guilty of having the guts to speak up.
+This is political, of course it is.
+These are the games they play,” he said, referring to the Kagame-led government in Rwanda.

-Around 800,000 Tutsis and moderate Hutus were killed in the genocide.
-The genocide was led by Hutu extremists who were later
+It was during the 1994 genocide that Paul Rusesabagina gained prominence.
+Around 800,000 Tutsis and moderate Hutus were killed in the genocide, which was led by Hutu extremists.

-At the time, he was a manager at the Milles Collines hotel where he hid and sheltered people in the luxury hotel.
+At the time, he was a manager at the Milles Collines hotel in Kigali where he managed to hide, shelter and save hundreds of people in the luxury hotel during the worst of the killing.

 He was the real-life inspiration for the 2004 Hollywood film “Hotel Rwanda,” starring Don Cheadle and Sophie Okonedo.